checkmango/php-sdk/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an email to James Brooks at james@checkmango.com.
+If you discover a security vulnerability within this package, please email James Brooks at james@checkmango.com.
 All security vulnerabilities will be promptly addressed.
 You may view our full security policy [here](https://github.com/checkmango/php-sdk/security/policy).

 ## License